renanthera/simc-wiki/Paladins.md

 `max_dg_heal_targets` (0-5, default 5) - Maximum amount of targets to heal with Lightsmith's Divine Guidance.
 Will affect the amount of damage Divine Guidance does.
 Set to 0 (in tandem with `min_dg_heal_targets`) to simulate a Training Dummy scenario.
 Set to 1 to simulate a solo-scenario within a multi actor environment.

-`sacred_weapon_prefer_new_targets` (0-1, default 0) - The sim will usually cast Sacred Weapon and Holy Bulwark on the same Solidarity-target throughout the Sim.
-With this option set to 1, it tries to always find a target without the buff (This is technically replicable in game by hugging different DPS when using Armaments, using Wings or proccing Divine Inspiration, but realistically not doable)

 `fake_solidarity` (0-1, default 0) - When set to 0, Solidarity will behave like usual (Try to give a DPS a Weapon and a Tank a Bulwark - If it's a single actor Sim, Solidarity will do nothing).
 When set to 1, Solidarity will no longer give another player an Armament, but will only give the Paladin (or the target, if specified) an Armament and double it's damage/healing, to approximate it's gain without a multi actor Sim.
 This does not affect Holy Bulwark Absorb.